Self-Bounding Majority Vote Learning Algorithms by the Direct Minimization of a Tight PAC-Bayesian C-Bound: Majority Vote Learning

-When it comes to derive a learning algorithm that directly minimizes a PAC-Bayesian bound, it is mentioned in the literature that optimizing a PAC-Bayesian bound on the C-bound is not trivial.
-This underlines the necessity for developing other analyses for the majority vote~\cite{MasegosaLorenzenIgelSeldin2020,LorenzenIgelSeldin2019}.
+When it comes to deriving a learning algorithm that directly minimizes a PAC-Bayesian bound, it is mentioned in the literature that optimizing a PAC-Bayesian bound on the C-bound is not trivial~\cite{MasegosaLorenzenIgelSeldin2020,LorenzenIgelSeldin2019}.
+This underlines the need of other majority vote learning algorithms based on the C-Bound, which motivates our contributions of Section~\ref{section:contribution}.